Asian American Clinical Psychologist for High-Achieving Adults

 Why you should work with me

-Fears and limiting beliefs holding you back?
+Fear of failure and perfectionism holding you back?
 Struggling with intergenerational conflict?
-Easily triggered and having a hard time calming down?
+Easily triggered, ruminating, and having a hard time calming down?

 Remote Therapy in California and New York

 Many of my clients are based in the San Francisco Bay Area, San Jose, Los Angeles, and New York City.
-I am able to provide teletherapy throughout and California or New York.
+I am able to provide teletherapy throughout CA and NY.

 Clinical Specialties